kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

 Creating an Amazon like E-commerce online store where buyers and sellers can register and start sell/buy goods.

+This project

 ## Motivation

 I always wanted to know how these giant online websites that sell goods were created.
-Handling transactions and people's trust is really huge task.
+Handling real goods and money is real feat.
+On the other hand, it always bothered me to hear "scalable", "serverless", "cloud", "production-ready", etc. words and how they are NOT something a single unemployeed person can create.

+Thus, to learn the REAL tech and prove others wrong, it was motivation enough for me to create something that included every single thing.

-This is a megaproject of building a production grade and scalable Amazon like E-commerce website using Microservices architecture and Google Kubernetes Engine
+This is a MEGAPROJECT of building a scalable, production grade Amazon like E-commerce website using pure Microservices architecture with Google Kubernetes Engine.

 ## Implementation instruction